Solaireis/CWC-Application-Security-Project/Tasks.md

 #### Implemented:
 - Minimum Password Complexity Policy using regex
+  - At least 1 uppercase letter
+  - At least 1 lowercase letter
+  - At least 1 digit
+  - At least 1 special character
+  - At least 10 characters
+  - Not more than 2 repeated characters
 - Blacklisting of known malicious IP addresses
 - Verification of passwords if the passwords has been leaked in the dark web using [haveibeenpwned's api](https://haveibeenpwned.com/API/)
   - Verified whenever the user signs up or changes his/her password